Supply Chain Manager, Manta5

 - Strategic Management

-Waikato University management graduate Samaria Mason (Te Rarawa Te Arawa) never imagined she’d one day be working for Manta5 – an exciting New Zealand start-up company that created the world’s first hydrofoil water e-bike.
+Samaria Mason (Te Rarawa Te Arawa) never imagined that one day she’d be working for Manta5 – an exciting New Zealand start-up company that created the world’s first hydrofoil water e-bike.

-“My job as a supply chain assistant is so far from what I expected to be doing after uni.
+“My job is so far from what I expected to be doing after uni.
 I’ve been given this amazing opportunity to design a system and develop strategies for a new start-up.
 I'm in at the deep-end, constantly learning and loving every second of it.”

 An aspiring young Māori leader, Samaria credits the diverse experiences she enjoyed at Waikato University for developing the teamwork and leadership skills she puts to use every day in her job.